Sexual Incompatibility in a Relationship: Is Polyamory the Answer? [Polyamory Conversation Cards #20]

 Sexual incompatibility can be a tricky thing to navigate, and an even harder thing to overcome.
 It’s also one of the reasons that formerly-monogamous couples might consider opening up a relationship to polyamory, swinging, or another form of consensual non-monogamy (CNM.)

-But is polyamory actually a solution for sexual incompatibility?
+But is polyamory actually a solution for sexual incompatibility in a marriage or long-term relationship?
 That’s a difficult question.

 In case you missed it, this post is part of a series inspired by Odder Being’s Polyamory Conversation Cards.
 As often as I can, I’ll pull a card at random and write a piece of content based on it.
 There will likely be some essays, advice pieces, personal experiences, rants, and more!
 You can read the whole series at the dedicated tag.
 And if you want to support my work and get occasional bonus content, head on over to my Patreon.